 - 1. The originating RMO TC/WG Chair submits the CMCs for review; - 2.
-At each action, automatic submission notifications are sent to the actors concerned: - 3.
+At each action, automatic submission notifications are sent to the actors concerned; - 3.
 RMO TC/WG Chairs indicate their interest in participating in the review of submitted CMCs by acknowledging the submission notification and indicating the date by which they plan to complete the review.
 RMOs that are not interested in participating in the review should indicate this on the platform, to avoid unnecessary delays in the process.
 The deadline for indicating participation in the review is 3 weeks after notification:

-- Two weeks after notification, an automatic reminder is sent to those RMOs who have not yet responded; - If an expression of interest to participate in the review is not made within the 3-week period, the RMO's right to review is relinquished. - NOTE 1 If RMO TC/WG Chairs do not declare interest on the KCDB web platform and/or relinquish their right to review a CMC, an additional 3-week period is automatically provided. - 4.
+- Two weeks after notification, an automatic reminder is sent to those RMOs who have not yet responded; - If an expression of interest to participate in the review is not made within the 3-week period, the RMO's right to review is relinquished. - 4.
 RMO TC/WG Chairs shall complete the review by the date set when they accepted to review the CMCs. - Three weeks before the chosen date, an automatic reminder is sent to the RMO. - If the review is not completed by the due date, the RMO's right to continue the review is relinquished.
 If the due date initially chosen needs to be extended, this can be done on the KCDB web platform before the original deadline has expired.
 Information about extending the deadline should be sent to the originating RMO and the JCRB Executive Secretary. - 5.
 When all reviewing RMOs have accepted a CMC, a notification is automatically transmitted to the KCDB office for publication; - 6.
-If at least one of the reviewing RMOs require revision, the CMC will be made available to the Writer for appropriate action; - The Writer shall revise the CMCs according to the comments received from the reviewing RMOs. - The revision process has no formal deadline, but Writers are encouraged to revise CMCs as soon as possible. - The Writer should communicate directly with the reviewing RMOs to resolve any issues raised in the review.
+If at least one of the reviewing RMOs require revision, the CMC will be made available to the Writer for appropriate action; - 7.
+The Writer shall revise the CMCs according to the comments received from the reviewing RMOs. - The revision process has no formal deadline, but Writers are encouraged to revise CMCs as soon as possible. - The Writer should communicate directly with the reviewing RMOs to resolve any issues raised in the review.
 CMCs may be revised several times "offline", but revised CMCs are allowed to be submitted only once through the web platform. - Comments posted on the platform will be available to all those involved in the review process. - 8.
-When a revised CMC is acceptable to all reviewing RMOs, the CMC is forwarded by the Writer to the originating RMO TC/WG Chair;
+When a revised CMC is acceptable to all reviewing RMOs, the CMC is forwarded by the Writer to the originating RMO TC/WG Chair; - 9.
+The originating RMO TC/WG Chair submits the revised CMC for approval;

-- 9. The originating RMO TC/WG Chair submits the revised CMC for approval; - To complete the approval process, the reviewing RMO TC/WG Chairs shall vote on approval of the revised CMC in the KCDB platform. - Two weeks after submission, an automatic reminder is sent to those Chairs who have not yet voted. - The voting period for the revised CMC is 3 weeks.

-NOTE 2 A negative vote from one or more of the voting RMO(s) prevents approval of the CMC.
+- 10. To complete the approval process, the reviewing RMO TC/WG Chairs shall vote on approval of the revised CMC in the KCDB platform. - Two weeks after submission, an automatic reminder is sent to those Chairs who have not yet voted. - The voting period for the revised CMC is 3 weeks. - NOTE 1 A negative vote from one or more of the voting RMO(s) prevents approval of the CMC.